If you’ve researched how to build a profitable blog, you’ve more than likely come across the subject of keyword research.

 Well, if you type in keywords related to your blog’s niche, you can actually find a lot of great questions that people are typing into Google.

-Questions that your blog could provide the answers to.
+Questions that your site could provide the answers to.

 The problem is, checking the auto-suggest manually for every potential keyword can take a lot of time.